 The Paradise Pier is great for families with kids.
 The rooms are the largest of the three hotels and its cheerful atmosphere is fun.

-I love the Paradise Pier's combination of just enough Disney theme, larger rooms and lower prices.
-I also love the view from the upstairs windows on the east side, where you can see all of California Adventure at a glance.
+The Paradise Pier's combination of just enough Disney theme, larger rooms, and lower prices is a plus.
+There's also a great view from the upstairs windows on the east side, where you can see all of California Adventure at a glance.